bertBruynooghe/homepage/index.md

 Also, the class inheritance API seems so 2018… What if we keep the good 'convention over configuration' of Rails (Stimulus’ stepdad) and try to come up with a minimal implementation the feels more natural to HTML/JavaScript developers?

-So here's my take on implementing [Stimulus](https://stimulus.hotwire.dev/handbook/introduction), using following technologies/constraints:
+So here's my take on implementing [Stimulus](https://stimulus.hotwire.dev/handbook/introduction), only using browser technology (but nothing prevents you from using it in the build system of your choice).

-* browser only, no build technologies involved

 ### Let's get started